Not Just Advice – Legal Strategy That Works

 Extension of High Potential Individual Visa Stay

-You can’t move to the UK right away with the High Potential Individual Visa.
+The High Potential Individual visa does not lead directly to settlement in the UK.
 You might be able to apply from inside the UK to switch to a different immigration route that does lead to settlement, like the Skilled Worker or Innovator Founder route, before your leave runs out.
 If you want to continue your immigration process, you will need to meet the requirements of that route.
 If you want to know which major immigration paths lead to settlement, we have all the details you need on our website.

 You might also be able to stay longer until you are eligible for settlement based on long residence.